 Key West for Kids

 Although Key West is often thought of as an adults’ playground, parents will find plenty of attractions here to delight kids of all ages and spark their imagination.
 What child doesn’t like menacing pirates, ethereal butterflies, or graceful stingrays?
-And don’t miss one Key West attraction that’s bound to captivate every child – a massive toy store stuffed with interactive fun.

 Many popular attractions for kids are just steps apart in Old Town, making it easy to visit several in one afternoon.
 Start at the Mel Fisher Maritime Museum, set in a courtyard off a bustling intersection and surrounded by shade trees and benches, with a couple of canons out front to greet visitors.
 Inside the museum, kids will marvel at the impressive collection of gold, diamonds, emeralds and other artifacts and the huge collection of silver bars recovered from the shipwrecked Henrietta Marie, Santa Clara and Nuestra Senora de Atocha.
 A dynamic ship’s model of the sinking Atocha is on display.
 The folks at Mel Fisher also run the Key West Turtle Museum at the Key West Bight, where kids can learn about turtle fishing and man’s history with sea turtles in surrounding waters.